pywatemsedem.io package

 pandas.DataFrame

-pywatemsedem.io.modeloutput.prepare_make_routing_vct_saga(txt_routing, vct_out, seperator, rstparams, extent, tile_number)[source]
+pywatemsedem.io.modeloutput.prepare_make_routing_vct_saga(txt_routing, vct_out, separator, rstparams, extent, tile_number)[source]

 Prepare the input files for make routing vct_saga If an extension is defined, then this function will clip the file to this rectangular geographical extent